JoshBal117/dungeon-delver/README.md

 🧱 Design Goals

-Keep combat fast — short animations, visible math, clean UI.
+Keep combat fast and readable — every log entry tells a story.

-Use data-driven architecture — every weapon, armor, and monster lives in data files.
+Use data-driven architecture — every weapon, armor, and monster is defined in data files.

-Make the Knight experience airtight before adding new classes.

-Maintain persistent progression between runs to test systems early.
+Build a robust Knight foundation before introducing multi-class balance.

+Ensure persistence stability through consistent UUID and inventory cleanup.

 🧑‍💻 Developer Notes

-Goblin AI will be the first autonomous opponent using initiative order.

-Armor will split between Martial (Knight, Thief, Cleric, Paladin, etc.) and Caster (Mage, Warlock, Bard, Necromancer).

-Hit/miss will use speed and luck differentials; crits scale with dexterity or luck.

-Once stable, the Knight branch will expand into multi-enemy battles and boss duels.
+Goblins are now controlled by AI — they select targets, roll attacks, and act in initiative order.

+stepUntilPlayerAsync() governs AI pacing and simulates “thinking time.”

+Future updates will tie delay speed to the enemy’s Speed stat for natural variety.

+Next milestone: Player and enemy ability systems, starting with Shield Bash, Slash, and Power Strike.

 📜 Changelog
+v0.4a — “Mind of the Goblin” (Current)

+Added full AI-controlled enemy turns.

+Implemented async pacing with stepUntilPlayerAsync().

+Added initiative order based on Speed/Dexterity.

+Cleaned up TypeScript promise mismatches and async store handling.

+Set groundwork for future ability and action trees.

+AI system expanded-
+🧠 AI System Overview (v0.4a)
+🎯 Core Behavior: decideAction(state, actor)

+The new AI system provides autonomous behavior for monsters.
+Each creature, starting with the Goblin, uses a lightweight decision function to determine its move every turn.

+Action Types:
+The AI can return one of several ActionKinds:

+attack: Choose a living enemy target (usually the player).

+defend: Skip turn but gain minor future mitigation (placeholder).

+use-item: Reserved for healing or buff items (planned).

+ability: Placeholder for special skills once implemented.

+Target Selection Logic:
+At present, Goblins always prioritize living player characters.
+In future patches, enemies will:

+Focus the lowest-HP or lowest-defense target.

+Switch based on type (e.g., archers prefer unarmored foes).

+Evaluate elemental vulnerabilities and positioning.

+AI Flow in Combat:
+Every non-player actor follows the same flow:

+decideAction() → performAttack() → applyDamage() → logResult()

+Each step updates the CombatState log, displaying the action in real time.

+⏳ Timing and Pacing: stepUntilPlayerAsync()

+This asynchronous helper controls the rhythm of combat.

+Each AI action is delayed by a configurable interval (default: 3000 ms).

+The delay mimics “thinking time,” keeping the battle readable and dramatic.

+After all enemies finish their turns, control automatically returns to the player.

+Future versions will compute delay dynamically using:

+delayMs = clamp(3500 - (speed * 200), 1200, 3500)

+So faster enemies will strike more quickly, while slower ones hesitate.

+🧩 Modular Expansion

+The AI layer is intentionally modular:

+New monsters (wolves, bats, etc.) can plug into the same system by providing unique decideAction branches.

+Bosses can override base behavior entirely, adding scripted patterns or conditional phases.

+Once abilities are implemented, decideAction() will weigh cooldowns, MP cost, and current HP before selecting an optimal move.

+🧾 Design Philosophy

+“Even a simple enemy should feel alive.”

+Rather than raw randomness, the AI uses predictable priorities with subtle variance.
+Players should learn behaviors — not guess them.
+When a Goblin suddenly decides to defend instead of attack, it’s because conditions changed, not luck.

-v0.3a — “Steel and Potion” Update (Current)
+v0.3a — “Steel and Potion”

-Added potion usage in and out of combat with persistent healing.
+Added potion usage in and out of combat with persistence.

 Implemented item ID deduplication system.

 Added Goblin gear randomization and 40% potion drop chance.

-Rebalanced Knight’s early-game STR scaling.
+Rebalanced Knight’s early STR scaling.

-Stable, persistence-safe build with all core systems functional.

 v0.2b — “Persistence and Progression”

-Added Zustand persistent store with localStorage.
+Added Zustand persistent store and XP leveling.

-Introduced XP system and level-up mechanics.

 Enabled battle restart and save/load continuity.